leoscalco/youtube_crawl/README.md

 # Youtube Search Crawl

-Project used for crawling tracking with Python using BeautifulSoup.
+Project used for teaching how to crawl with Python and BeautifulSoup.

 ## Getting Started